 Although the testator has the right to leave property to any person or entity he chooses, there may be evidence that the will or trust left behind does not reflect the true intent of the decedent.
 When this happens a probate judge may refuse to execute the will.

-Note that undue influence is not a beneficiary who is jealous or envious because the beneficiary did not get all the assets they expected or who argues that they deserves more or needs more.
+Note that undue influence is not a beneficiary who is jealous or envious because the beneficiary did not get all the assets they expected or who argues that they deserve more or need more.
 Undue influence is when a person restricts the testator’s free will.

 - It is generally alleged that the decedent was isolated by a caregiver for a period prior to death.